 - Shear plants back lightly after blooming to maintain a tight, compact habit.

 - Attractive to butterflies.

-- Planted into allotment on 7 July 2018 in high heat, but watered well into a permanent perennial flower bed (leading into allotment plot from the boundary and rose arbour).
+I planted several clumps of Dianthus Kahori into the allotment on 7 July 2018 in high heat, but watered well into a permanent perennial flower bed (leading into allotment plot from the boundary and rose arbour).